School Admission Rules

 Indeed one of the things the School Admissions Code does do is permit certain schools with a higher popularity than others to randomly select from a list of applicants those children who they wish to allocate a place to.

-This may seem unfair in some cases but, for the most part, it would appear to be proving popular and giving perhaps children from underprivileged or underachieving areas of the community the opportunity to fair better whereas before they might have been forced to attend a school they might not have suited their needs.
+This may seem unfair in some cases but, for the most part, it would appear to be proving popular and giving perhaps children from underprivileged or underachieving areas of the community the opportunity to fair better whereas before they might have been forced to attend a school that might not have suited their needs.

 A More Structured Placement Process